cap-js-community/business-metrics/README.md

 ## Disclaimer

 Metrics collected by this library will be propagated to monitoring dashboards.
-When using the @Gauge annotation, ensure that you do not observe or expose any fields containing Personal Data (PersonalData), as this may lead to unintended data exposure.
+When using the @Gauge annotation, ensure that you do not observe or expose any fields containing Personal Data, as this may lead to unintended data exposure.